corrode/corrode.github.io/content/blog/hiring-rust-engineers/index.md

 <img src="communities.svg" class="invert" alt="Programming Language Communities Size">
 </a>

 In contrast, companies that already use Rust in production rarely struggle with these issues and are generally very happy with their choice.
+If you're still evaluating Rust for your organization, check out our guide on [Why Rust in Production](/blog/why-rust/).

 Here are some of the quotes from the [season 1 finale of the 'Rust in Production' podcast](/podcast/s01e07-season-finale/?t=23%3A06):